jebrax/strug/README.md

 ## 🔮 It works?!

-Phew!
-That's it.
+We're almost there.
 Luckily, all the above dependencies are only needed to be built once.
 What we typically need to rebuild many times is our code which is split into two parts: the engine (**glade**) and the app (**strug**).
 To build both of them from your working directory run:

 <pre>
 make rr